OpenVoiceOS/ovos-docker/README.md

 | `ovos_hivemind_listener` | The HiveMind listener handles the authenticated connections using the secured protocol                                         |
 | `ovos_hivemind_cli`      | Command line to interact with HiveMind                                                                                         |

-To allow data persistence, Docker or Podman volumes are required which will prevent to download the requirements everytime the containers are re-created.
+To allow data persistence, Docker or Podman volumes are required which will prevent downloading the requirements everytime the containers are re-created.

 | Volume                  | Description                                      |
 | ---                     | ---                                              |